bcwik9/questionnaire-forms/README.md

 * Ruby on Rails
 * bootstrap
 * datatables
-* rspec with factory girl
+* rspec with factory girl for testing
+* google analytics

-## Improvements
+### Improvements

-I can definitely improve the tests some.
+* I can definitely improve the tests some.
 This was really the first time I had written Rspec tests, and I learned a lot.
 I think next time I'll try to do more of a Test Driven Development (TDD) approach, as that would really help me to learn testing better and improve the quality of my code.
+* Add functionality to grade surverys (determine if answer is correct)

 Everplans Codetest